Stephen Urice

 Stephen K. Urice (born February 12, 1950) is a law professor at the University of Miami School of Law in Coral Gables, Florida.
+He is an authority in cultural property law.

+Early life and education

+Stephen Kraus Urice (pronounced YOUR-rice) was born in New York to parents Leonard Kraus of San Francisco, CA and Babette Block of New York who graduated from Vassar College.
+Stephen Urice had one sibling, John, who became a professor of theater history.
+Urice grew up in Delaware with his mother and brother and attended Tatnall School during his younger years and then graduated from "a small Quaker high school", Wilmington Friends High School in Wilmington, Delaware.

+Urice received a BA in English from Tufts University in 1972, then "earned a master of theological studies (M.T.S.—Old Testament) and a doctorate in fine arts," at Harvard University.
+"During his doctoral program, based at Harvard’s Fogg Art Museum, Urice worked extensively as a field archaeologist in the Mediterranean region."

 Career

-Urice's 1981 doctoral dissertation formed the basis of his book, Qasr Kharana in the Transjordan (1987), which presented the findings of his work as director of a Jordanian-American archaeological expedition at that early Islamic site.
+Urice was in Cyprus in 1974 when the Turks invaded, at which time he noted that “The research venture fell apart, and I was evacuated to Beirut, and started traveling in the Mideast.”
+His 1981 doctoral dissertation formed the basis of his book, Qasr Kharana in the Transjordan (1987), which presented the findings of his work as director of a Jordanian-American archaeological expedition at that early Islamic site.
 Urice entered Harvard Law School and graduated with the Class of 1984.

 Urice began his legal practice in the Trusts and Estates department of Milbank, Tweed, Hadley & McCloy in New York City.
 Three years later, he moved to Los Angeles, where he joined the trusts and estates department at Irell & Manella.
 Urice left the practice of law in 1991 to serve as acting director of the Frederick R. Weisman Art Foundation in Los Angeles.
+"He later moved to Philadelphia and served as director of the Rosenbach Museum & Library.
+That was followed by an appointment to The Pew Charitable Trusts to plan and implement the trust’s national cultural policy program, a $50 million, five-year effort to assist nonprofit cultural organizations to participate more fully in the development of cultural policies at local, state, and federal levels."